mrocklin/thesis/background-automation.md

 Built-to-Order BLAS\cite{BTO:ComposedLinAlgKernels} enables the fusion of high-level operations within the BLAS family, reducing the number of requisite passes over memory.

-Work by Bientinesi and Fabregat\cite{CLAK-VECPAR12, CLAK-IJHPCA} translates matrix expressions into a sequence of appropriate BLAS and LAPACK calls, selecting calls based on mathematical inference provided by rules encoded into Mathematica.
+Work by Bientinesi and Fabregat-Traver\cite{CLAK-VECPAR12, CLAK-IJHPCA}
+automatically translates high level matrix expressions into a sequence of appropriate BLAS and LAPACK calls, selecting appropriate routines based on mathematical inference provided by rules encoded into Mathematica.
 This work is similar to the work we present in Sections
-\ref{sec:computations},\ref{sec:voltron}.
+\ref{sec:computations}, \ref{sec:voltron}.
 They also deal with iterative algorithms and provide a search strategy specific to matrix compilation, a problem that we discuss in \ref{sec:search}.